marcuscrodriguez/dothey/readme.txt

 ## Acknowledgements

 - This project is inspired by the work of psychologists and relationship experts in assessing and understanding romantic relationships.
-A special thanks to Dr. Richard Conner for his novel work in this field.
+A special thanks to Dr. Richard Conner for his inspirational work in this field.
 - Also a special thanks to [Streamlit](https://streamlit.io/) for providing an easy-to-use framework for building web applications with Python.